 As well as being diagnosed early, it is also vital that patients recieve an accurate tumour diagnosis, as identifying the correct tumour type means they can receive the most appropriate and effective treatment.
 As our understanding of the molecular mechanisms underpinning the different tumour types develops, we can use this to help inform diagnostic and prognostic assessments, alongside standard pathology tests.

-This combined approach to ensuring more accurate diagnoses is likely to be included in the World Health Organisation's classification of central nervous system tumours, due in 2015.
+This combined approach to ensuring more accurate diagnoses is likely to be included in the World Health Organisation's classification of head and neck 2016.